 Who are the users of space technology in disaster risk management and disaster response?
 What is the context of their daily work?
 What are their needs and challenges?
 The Risks and Disasters section seeks to shed light on these issues.

-As stated by the International Strategy for Disaster Reduction of the United Nations (UNISDR), a disaster can be defined as a serious disruption of the functioning of a community or a society involving widespread human, material, economic or environmental losses and impacts, which exceeds the ability of the affected community or society to cope using its own resources.
-In the last few decades, societies have been becoming aware that disasters can be understood as the result of long-term processes whereby risks are created years or decades before the disaster manifests itself.
+As stated by the United Nations Office for Disaster Risk Reduction (UNDRR), a disaster can be defined as "a serious disruption of the functioning of a community or society involving widespread human, material, economic or environmental losses and impacts, which exceeds the ability of the affected community or society to cope with using its own resources."
+In the last few decades, societies have become increasingly aware of the fact that disasters can be analysed as the result of long-term processes; whereby the risk is created years or decades before the disaster manifests itself.

-According to UNISDR, disaster management focuses on the organization and management of resources and responsibilities to address all aspects of emergencies and disasters, including preparedness, response and initial recovery steps.
-While emergencies are events that can be managed with local resources, disasters are by definition those events that surpass the capacity responders on the ground to manage them locally, hence requiring external assistance to be managed.
+According to UNDRR, disaster management focuses on the organization and management of resources and responsibilities to address all aspects of emergencies and disasters; including preparedness, response and initial recovery steps.
+While emergencies are events that can be managed with local resources, disasters are by definition those events that surpass the responders capacity on the ground to manage them locally, hence requiring external assistance to be managed.
 Emergency and disaster management encompass three types of phases: response, rehabilitation and recovery.
 While response and rehabilitation efforts are conducted in the days and weeks following the onset of the disaster, recovery efforts are conducted in the months and years after the onset and include reconstruction of infrastructure and the restoration of livelihoods.

 Since the early 1970s, the United Nations have been providing humanitarian assistance to countries affected by disasters which have requested such assistance officially.
 As a way to provide such support in a more timely and efficient way, the United Nations Office for the Coordination of Humanitarian Affairs (OCHA) has established a structured approach that includes the provision of initial technical assistance through the United Nations Disaster Assessment and Coordination teams (UNDAC); the establishment of On-Site Operations Coordination Centres (OSOCC) when necessary; and through the OCHA clusters.